AdRoll/baker/README.md

 #### Uploads

-Outputs can, if appropriate, send path to local files to a `chan string`.
-Uploads reads from this channel and can do whatever they desire with those path.
+Outputs can, if applicable, send paths to local files to a `chan string`.
+Uploads read from this channel and can do whatever they desire with those path.
 As an example `upload.S3` uploads them to S3..

 The uploader component is optional, if missing the string channel is simply ignored by Baker.